dna-seq/just-dna-seq/docs/source/working_with_info.rst

 Alt Base - Alternative allele; called based on reads mapping to this chromosomal position.

-Note -
+Note - Note for the variant, if available.

-Coding -
+Coding - whether this gene variant is coding.

-Gene -
+Gene - the gene this variant belongs to.

 Transcript -

-RefSeq -
+RefSeq - reference sequence

 Sequence Ontology -